Agriculture Law Education Initiative (ALEI)

 To learn more

 ALEI provides legal education and resources to Maryland’s farm community to explain agricultural law as it evolves to keep pace with the changing realities of farmers and the agricultural industry in the 21st century.
-An important part of this education is the network of natural resource protection laws that intersect with agriculture, helping to strengthen both farming and environmental quality.

 Outreach

-ALEI reaches state’s agricultural community through publications, social media, trainings, and formal classroom education.
+ALEI reaches the state’s agricultural community through publications, social media, trainings, and formal classroom education.
 ALEI leverages its MPower funding by pursuing grants to support additional programming and expansion.

 Education